abdalla92/Apache-Airflow/README.md

 Task 2.3: Create a task to extract data from tsv file

-Task 2.4: Create a task to extract data from fixed width file
+Task 2.4: Create a task to extract data from fixed-width file

 Task 2.5: Create a task to consolidate data extracted from previous tasks